LucasRBA/Github-Api-Frontend/README.md

 ### After installing the required dependencies you can run this project with `npm start` or `yarn start`
 ### If the command doesn't open a new tab in your browser you can access it on `localhost:3000`

-### This project was made using benits's https://github.com/benits/github-api-interface repository.
+### This project was made using benits's https://github.com/benits/github-api-interface repository,
-### it was added an theme switcher feature and some other minor intarrface changes.
+### a theme switcher feature and some other minor interface changes were made.